lucasscharenbroch/personal-site/content/projects/scheme-to-js.md

 [^redundant]: Redundancy and generality were favored over clarity of output.

-It's not clear how the "s2j_y" and "(s2j_add_nat).call(...)" expressions can locally decide whether to return or not, because they are values, not statements.
+It's not clear how the "s2j_y" and "(s2j_add_nat).call(...)" expressions can be changed to locally decide whether to return or not, because they are values, not statements.

 An easy way around this is to avoid trying to use return-statements in the first place, and just set a local variable when tail-recursion should happen.
 If the variable isn't set, then the value of the expression is returned.